 Care option When to use it How much it costs 24/7 Virtual Visits See and talk to a doctor via your smartphone, tablet or computer for non-emergency medical conditions.
 To start a 24/7 Virtual Visit, register or sign in at myuhc.com/virtualvisits or download the UnitedHealthcare app.
 PPO plan members pay a \$0 copay.
 HDP members pay the full service cost until the deductible is met, then pay 20% of that service.
-Telehealth See and talk to your PCP, specialist or some therapy providers via your smartphone, tablet or computer using your provider's telehealth system.
+Virtual primary care A primary care provider (PCP) is the doctor who knows you best, the one you turn to for everything from routine checkups to help with chronic or complex health conditions.
+Establish an online PCP relationship with appointments via myuhc.com or theUnitedHealthcare app.
+You can see the same virtual PCP for peventive care, follow-up visits, or checkups for ongoing conditions.
+Preventive virtual primary care visit: Covered at 100% for both PPO and HDP.
+Members pay \$0.
+Diagnostic/Treatment virtual primary care visits: PPO plan members pay a \$25 copay for PCP.
+HDP members pay the cost of the service until the deductible is met, then pay 20% of that service.
+Doctor's office or telehealth visit Your primary doctor knows you and your health history and can provide routine and preventive care and treatment for a current health issue or refer you to a specialist.
+You can also see and talk to your PCP, specialist or some therapy providers via your smartphone, tablet or computer using your provider's telehealth system.
 For telehealth with your own doctors, check their telehealth options when scheduling an appointment.
 You will use their telehealth system.
-Preventive care telehealth: Covered at 100% for both PPO and HDP.
-Members pay \$0.
-Diagnostic/Treatment telehealth visits: PPO plan members pay a \$25 copay for PCP and Premium Care (PC) specialist visits and \$35 for non-PC specialist visits.
-HDP members pay the cost of the service until the deductible is met, then pay 20% of that service.
-Doctor's office Your primary doctor knows you and your health history and can provide routine and preventive care and treatment for a current health issue or refer you to a specialist.
 Preventive care visits: Covered at 100% for both PPO and HDP.
 Members pay \$0.
-Diagnostic/Treatment office visits: PPO plan members pay a \$25 copay for PCP and PC visits and \$35 for non-PC specialist visits.
+Diagnostic/Treatment visits: PPO plan members pay a \$25 copay for PCP and PC visits and \$35 for non-PC specialist visits.
 HDP members pay the cost of the service until the deductible is met, then pay 20% of that service.
 Convenience care clinic Clinics like MinuteClinic® or Baylor Scott & White are located inside retail stores.
 If you can't get to the doctor's office and the need is not urgent, this is a great option for minor health conditions.
 PPO plan members pay a \$25 copay.
-HDP members pay the cost of the service until your deductible is met, then you pay 20% of the service cost.
+HDP members pay the cost of the service until the deductible is met, then pay 20% of the service cost.
 Urgent care center Centers such as PrimaCare offer treatment for non-life-threatening injuries or illnesses, including sprains, minor infections and minor burns.
 PPO plan members pay a \$35 copay.
-HDP members pay the cost of the service until your deductible is met, then you pay 20% of the service cost.
+HDP members pay the cost of the service until the deductible is met, then pay 20% of the service cost.
 Emergency room (ER) If you need immediate treatment for a life-threatening or critical condition, go to the nearest ER (network benefits apply).
 Do not ignore an emergency - call 911 if the situation is life threatening.
 PPO plan members pay a \$300 ER copay (copay waived if admitted) plus 20% coinsurance (after deductible).
 HDP members pay 20% coinsurance (after deductible) for ER services.
 Freestanding emergency room A freestanding ER is not to be confused with an urgent care center or convenience care clinic.
 It is for immediate treatment for a life-threatening or critical condition just like a regular ER.
 Visiting a freestanding ER can result in higher out-of-pocket costs for you, including balance billing charges, especially if you are out of network.